Selloff or Market Correction? Either Way, Here's What to Do NextSee Overvalued Stocks

 © Reuters.
 German Economy and Climate Change Minister Robert Habeck of the Greens party addresses the media with German Foreign Minister Annalena Baerbock (not pictured) in front of the Chancellery after German Chancellor Olaf Scholz sacked German Finance Minister C

-BERLIN (Reuters) -German opposition parties and business groups on Thursday urged Chancellor Olaf Scholz to trigger new elections quickly after his rocky three-way coalition collapsed and plunged the country into political turmoil.
+BERLIN (Reuters) -German opposition parties and business groups on Thursday urged Chancellor Olaf Scholz to trigger a new election quickly to minimise political uncertainty after his rocky three-way coalition collapsed.

-The coalition fell apart on Wednesday when years of tensions reached their peak in a row over how to plug a multi-billion-euro hole in the budget and how to revive Europe's largest economy, which is headed for its second year of contraction.
+The coalition fell apart on Wednesday when years of tensions culminated in a row over how to plug a multi-billion-euro hole in the budget and revive Europe's largest economy, headed for its second year of contraction.

-The break-up creates a leadership vacuum at the heart of Europe just as it seeks to form a united response to Tuesday's election of Republican Donald Trump to a second term as U.S. president on issues ranging from possible new U.S. trade tariffs to Russia's war in Ukraine and the future of the NATO alliance.
+The break-up creates a leadership vacuum at the heart of the European Union just as it seeks a united response to Tuesday's election of Donald Trump as U.S. president on issues ranging from possible new U.S. trade tariffs to Russia's war in Ukraine and the future of the U.S.-led NATO alliance.

 Scholz delayed his departure for Thursday's European Union summit in Budapest due to the crisis at home and cancelled his attendance at the next United Nations climate change summit.

-Scholz, of the centre-left Social Democrats (SPD), said he fired his finance minister from the fiscally conservative Free Democrats (FDP) for opposing his plan to suspend the debt brake again in order to raise more funds for Ukraine and the economy.
+Scholz, of the centre-left Social Democrats (SPD), said he had fired his finance minister, Christian Lindner of the fiscally conservative Free Democrats (FDP), for obstructing a resolution of budget disputes.

-The political crisis comes at a critical juncture for Germany, with a flatlining economy, aging infrastructure and an unprepared military.
-It is likely to deal another blow to consumption and investment in coming months, economists said.
+The crisis comes at a critical juncture for Germany, with a flatlining economy, ageing infrastructure and an unprepared military.
+It is likely to deal another blow to consumption and investment in coming months even as Trump's return threatens to dampen exports, economists said.

-But the crisis could also be a "blessing" in the long-run given the tensions that had plagued this coalition, the first of its kind at national level, said ING economist Carsten Brzeski.
+But the crisis could also be a long-term blessing given the tensions that have plagued the coalition, the first of its kind at national level, said ING economist Carsten Brzeski.

 "Elections and a new government could and should end the current paralysis of an entire country and offer new and clear policy guidance and certainty," he said.